 - Equip your bike with LED lights on the front and rear, add a reflector and/or reflective tape, and wear bright clothing that provides reflection

 - Always pack extra gear, such as; hats, mitts, socks, a flat tire change kit, lock de-icer, bus fare, energy gels and anything else you may need in case of an emergency

-- Always use separated bike lanes when they are an option, try to maintain a safe distance from vehicles on the road, and adjust your cycling speed in accordance with weather conditions
+- Always use separated bike lanes when they are an option, even reroute depending on the availability, try to maintain a safe distance from vehicles on the road, and adjust your cycling speed in accordance with weather conditions

 - Try to avoid black ice by riding on grit, sand, or fresh snow whenever possible

 If you’ve already made it through a few Manitoba winters, you probably have got dressing for winter activities down pat.
 The not-so-secret secret is layers.

 - Start with a perspiration wicking undergarment, an insulating layer, and a windproof, waterproof, and breathable outer shell

 - Opt for lightweight materials to reduce bulk and increase aerodynamics

 - Wear a balaclava, toque, mask, neck tube, goggles, and a helmet to keep your head and face warm

 - You can tape over the vents of your summer helmet or use a ski/snowboard helmet that provides more warmth